maixuancanh2003/Orcad-Allegro-6-layers-High-Speed-4G-5G-with-Mixed-Signal-Design/README.md

 - **Layer Spacing**: Optimized layer spacing for reduced interference and signal integrity.
 - **PCB Thickness**: 1.6mm to support multi-layer stability and heat dissipation.

-#### Signal Layers:
-- **Top and Bottom Layers**: Dedicated primarily for critical high-speed connections to microcontrollers and network modules.
-- **Internal Signal Layers**: Used for specific routing of analog and digital paths, with separation strategies to minimize interference.

 ### Mixed-Signal Design Analysis
 This board features a sophisticated mixed-signal design, where both analog and digital signals coexist within the same PCB layout.
 This requires special considerations to ensure reliable performance, minimize cross-talk, and preserve signal integrity in both the analog and digital domains.